sirsquidness/ffu-deploy-notes/README.md

 Scaling out is easy.
 When deploying the FFU image, you can create multiple cloned SMB servers all containing the same configuration and FFU file.
 Put all of the servers behind a round-robin DNS record and use that DNS record in the `net use` statement.
 Or, have whatever generates the `startnet.cmd` file do the round robining for you.
 Last time we did this, we had 5 servers running and managed to get a large fraction of 100Gbps of imaging traffic.
 Be aware that round robin DNS records might get cached by your DNS resolvers somewhere in your LAN, and so it can be prudent to set a 1 second TTL on the record, and also have the `startnet.cmd` script include a random wait of, eg, up to a minute.

 Security in this configuration is an afterthought.
 The Windows SMB share is globally writable by anonymous users.
 It is left as an exercise for the reader to lock it down a bit more.

+## Secure Boot

+iPXE is **not** a signed EFI executable, so a secure boot system cannot boot with iPXE.
+Except... some vendors who use iPXE in their software have signed custom versions of it with their secure boot signing keys.
+If you PXE boot to [this _signed_ iPXE binary](https://knowledge.broadcom.com/external/article/280113/updated-64bit-ipxeefi-ipxe-v1211+-binari.html), it will chain load to `http://<ip-of-tftp-server>:4433/Altiris/iPXE/GetPxeScript.aspx`.
+All we need to do is to make sure that we have a HTTP server serving an iPXE script at that URL and we can continue on.

+In this repo I make `GetPxeScript.aspx` chain out to the `boot.ipxe` file in the root of the webserver so that all of the resources involved in the boot are in the same root directory, simplifying paths.